sitano/intellij-code-outline/README.md

 ------------------
  + (Fixed 0.5) Soft horizontal scroll
  + (Fixed 0.5) Scale outline when it's too tall to fit
+ - Soft vertical scroll
  - Render for breakpoint and bookmarks
  - Cursor rendering as hl line
  - Rotate or wrap outline when toolwindow is moved to top or bottom
  - Use user's color settings for selection, background, etc
  - Highlight highlighted regions
  - Show syntax coloring in outline
+ - New rendering mode (like in AllMargins): http://visualstudiogallery.msdn.microsoft.com/465a0d53-5133-4edd-a0cd-94484fe3d853

 Known bugs:
 -----------